 What does a Resource Planner do?

-Resource planning tools, or resource management software is a type of project management tool that aids in planning and scheduling.
+Resource planning tools, or resource management software are a type of project management tool that aids in planning and scheduling.

 Such a tool allows you to plan and allocate resources.
 You can also track which resource is working on what project when they are doing so, and for how long.